Edith Wharton and Cosmopolitanism

 Exploring Edith Wharton's engagement with global issues in her life and writing

-Hailed for her remarkable social and psychological insights into the Gilded Age lives of privileged Americans, Edith Wharton, the first woman to win the Pulitzer Prize, was also a transnational author who cultivated contradictory approaches to identity, difference, and belonging.
-As literary studies continue to expand beyond nation-based topics, readers are becoming more interested in the international scope of her life and writing.
+Hailed for her remarkable social and psychological insights into the Gilded Age lives of privileged Americans, Edith Wharton, the first woman to win a Pulitzer Prize, was a transnational author who attempted to understand and appreciate the culture, history, and artifacts of the regions she encountered in her extensive travels abroad.
+Edith Wharton and Cosmopolitanism explores the international scope of Wharton's life and writing, focusing on how her work connects with the idea of cosmopolitanism.

 ISBN: 9780813081373